Welcome to our Careers team

 This year we have introduced a new careers programme and leadership structure.
 Our dedicated team have a fantastic wealth of experience, expertise and skills.

-- Ruby Bhatti OBE – Governor (CEIAG responsibility)
+- Dr Ruby Bhatti OBE – Governor (CEIAG responsibility)

 My role as Assistant Headteacher for Student Experience has Careers and Enterprise as one of my most important roles.
 We are ambitious for the outcomes of every single student and are working hard to ensure they achieve their chosen pathway into education, employment and training.

-Personally, I am also thoughtful about our disadvantaged groups and have driven the STEM agenda to recruit and encourage girls into these sectors, being especially proud of my own daughter now studying Physics at Manchester University.
+Personally, I am also thoughtful about our disadvantaged groups and have driven the STEM agenda to recruit and encourage girls into these sectors, being especially proud of my own daughter now studying a masters in sustainable engineering .
 Aspirations have also been a huge driver behind our academies as they offer our talented students experiences well beyond the classroom.
 I believe that all students require a unique range of skills and qualities, both to prepare them for the future and to embrace technology, which is becoming increasingly prevalent in all aspects of our lives; my knowledge of this sector being enhanced by having gained a Master’s Degree in Education, Multimedia and Technology.
 There are many careers out there waiting to be invented and discovered!

 Buttershaw are proud of the destinations of our students with a number of students securing apprenticeships and training placements, which was double the district average.
-We are also proud of our students who have apart from one students moved into a positive destination after leaving Buttershaw, even with the impact of COVID on a variety of destination.
-This again is below the district average of 1.8% (0.4%)of students been not in education employment or training.
-We are aiming to have all students move into a positive destination in this coming September too, and are supporting all students to progress into positive destinations.
+We are also proud of our students who have moved into a positive destination after leaving Buttershaw, even with the impact of COVID on a variety of destination.
+6 (3.4%)of our students were Not in Employment Education or Training when they finished their time with us in year 11.
+We are aiming to have all students move into a positive destination in this coming September, and are supporting all students to progress into positive placements.